Issued memberships

 - you temporarily pause or reactivate a membership;

-- you want to review which services and sales are connected to it.
+- you want to review which services, sales, and check-ins are connected to it.